giltayar/mapping-out-territory/docs/2-visual-regression-tests-instructions.md

 1. Run `export APPLITOOLS_API_KEY=<your-api-key>` if you're on Unix (Linux or MacOS).
 1. Run `set APPLITOOLS_API_KEY=<your-api-key>` if you're on Windows.

+## Install the Applitools Eyes Cypress Plugin

+1. Run `npm install --save-dev @applitools/eyes-cypress`
+1. Run `npx eyes-setup` to setup the plugin in the Cypress configuration files.

 You're good to go to run your Visual Regression Tests.

 ## Writing the tests in `visual-todo-actions.e2e.js`